 Challenging A Prenuptial Agreement in Georgia

-- The agreement was signed under duress.
+- One party signs the agreement under duress.

 - A party materially misrepresented important facts to induce the other party to sign.